 Belgium is one of the most fascinating countries in Europe, renowned for its culture, cuisine, architecture and festivals.
-In this guide we will cover the best things to do in Belgium’s most popular locations.
-There are countless things to do in Belgium, so in this article we’ve narrowed down the list to essential places to visit!
+This guide will cover the best things to do in Belgium’s most popular locations.
+There are countless things to do in Belgium, so in this article, we’ve narrowed the list to essential places to visit!

 Belgium 101

 What language is spoken in Belgium?
-Belgium has 3 official languages; French (de Belgique), German (Belgien) and Dutch (België).
-Don’t worry however, English is also widely spoken throughout the country.
+Belgium has three official languages: French (de Belgique), German (Belgien), and Dutch (België).
+Don’t worry; English is also widely spoken throughout the country.

-Timezone: Belgium time is CET (Central European Time), 2 hours ahead of GMT (Greenwich Mean Time).
+Timezone: Belgium’s time is CET (Central European Time), 2 hours ahead of GMT (Greenwich Mean Time).

 Belgium Currency: The Currency of Belgium is the Euro ‘€’, created by Belgian designer Luc Luycx.